Thank you one and all!

 Dowland's Lacrimae, Pousseur writes, is "a spiral of tears to oppose the torments of love", while Blake's Marriage of Heaven and Hell "opposes love's torments in a much more baroque and theatrical manner, without completely obliterating the terror which is perhaps the most profound source of these works."
 (Other literary sources briefly quoted include Poe, E.E, Cummings and Dylan Thomas.)
 Blake’s title is ironic.
 Hell, he believes, is merely a negative way of looking at energy; heaven, in the mouths of preachers, a form of senile innocence.
 The poem, moreover, is no marriage of convenience but a dynamic juxtaposition of the opposites that make up the Yin and Yang of existence.
 "Mutual forgiveness of each Vice, / Such are the Gates of Paradise.”

 Finally, a personal note.
 The pre-recorded tape was assembled in three weeks, entirely from written instructions, and was heard by the composer for the first time an the day of performance.
 No subsequent changes were necessary, This demonstrates, of course, that Pousseur knew exactly what he wanted and how to achieve it; but it also suggests that we are indeed in an area of mystery.
-If the "energy end imagination” transmitted through Dowland, Blake, Pousseur, and Electric Phoenix reach the listener intact, he is in for a remarkable experience.
+If the "energy end imagination” transmitted through Dowland, Blake, Pousseur, and Electric Phoenix reach the listener intact, as Charles Olson's Projective Verse tells us that they must, then he is in for a remarkable experience.

 ©1982 John Whiting